Our research activity in the context of flood risk assessment and management includes the analysis and development of:

 We have worked intensively in the development of hydrological and hydraulic models for more that 15 years.
 In this field we collaborate with the Flumen institute and the International Centre for Numerical Methods in Engineering (CIMNE) in development of the software Iber (www.iberaula.com).

 Our work is mainly focused in the development of new mathematical implementations and numerical methods for the 2D shallow water equations.
 Our recent work in the project VAMONOS was focused on the hdyraulic implementation of bridges and weirs in 2D shallow water models (Cea et al. 2022; García-Alén et al. 2021) and on the modelling of mixed free-surface-pressurized flows with the 2D shallow water equations (Cea and Lopez-Nuñez, 2021).
 Another important contribution is the development of simple and efficient unstructured finite volume schemes for solving the shallow water equations in overland flow applications (Cea and Bladé, 2015), and their application to high-resolution hydrological modelling (Uber et al. 2021; Tamagnonge et al., 2020; Cea et al. 2016, García-Alén et al. 2022).
-Within this working framework, we are also involved in the elaboration of PhD Thesis such as that of the student Gonzalo García-Alén.
+Within this working framework, we are also involved in the elaboration of PhD Thesis such as that of the Dr. Gonzalo García-Alén.

 We also work in the development of efficent numerical solvers, using High Performance Computing techniques that take advantage of the parallelization functionalities of central processing units (CPUs) and graphics processing units (GPUs).
 A GPU-parallelized implementation of the 2D shallow water equations (García-Feal et al., 2018) is freely available with the software Iber (www.iberaula.com).